 The Respondent may accept responsibility for all or part of the alleged policy violations at any point during the resolution process.
-If the Respondent indicates an intent to accept responsibility for all of the alleged misconduct, the formal grievance procedures will be paused, and the Title IX Coordinator will determine whether Informal Resolution can be used according to the criteria in the section above.
+If the Respondent indicates an intent to take responsibility for all of the alleged misconduct, the formal grievance procedures will be paused, and the Title IX Coordinator will determine whether Informal Resolution can be used according to the criteria in the section above.

-If the Title IX Coordinator determines that Informal Resolution is appropriate, the Title IX Coordinator will determine whether all parties and the University are able to agree on responsibility, sanctions, and/or remedies.
-If so, the Title IX Coordinator will implement the accepted finding that the Respondent is in violation of University policy and implement agreed-upon sanctions and/or remedies in coordination with other appropriate administrators (s), as necessary.
+If the Title IX Coordinator determines that Informal Resolution is appropriate, the Title IX Coordinator will decide if all parties and the University are able to agree on responsibility, sanctions, and/or remedies.
+If so, the Title IX Coordinator will implement the accepted finding that the Respondent violates University policy and implement agreed-upon sanctions and/or remedies in coordination with other appropriate administrators (s), as necessary.